History of the Philadelphia 76ers: 2015–16 season

-2018–19 season
+2018–19: Jimmy Butler year

 On November 12, 2018, the 76ers traded Šarić, Robert Covington, Jerryd Bayless and a 2022 second-round draft pick to the Minnesota Timberwolves in exchange for Jimmy Butler and Justin Patton.

 On February 6, 2019, the 76ers acquired forward Tobias Harris, as well as Boban Marjanović and Mike Scott, in a trade with the Los Angeles Clippers, sending Wilson Chandler, Mike Muscala, Landry Shamet, a protected 2020 first-round pick, Miami's unprotected 2021 first-round pick and Detroit's 2021 and 2023 second-round pick to the Clippers.
 The 76ers completed the season as the third seed.
 In the playoffs, the 76ers defeated the Brooklyn Nets in five games in the conference first round, but lost in the conference semifinals to the Toronto Raptors in seven games.
 This is because Kawhi Leonard scored the first-ever game 7 buzzer beater in NBA history.

+2020–present: Maxey and Embiid duo

+Before the season, the Sixers were expected to be another championship contender, as they were in the past two seasons, especially with Kawhi Leonard having left the conference.
+The Sixers had one of the worst away records in the NBA, but their league-best home record, with only 2 losses, kept the team afloat in the playoff race.

+Following the suspension of the 2019–20 NBA season, the 76ers were one of the 22 teams invited to the NBA Bubble to participate in the final eight games of the regular season.
+The Sixers started the bubble in the sixth seed, tied with the Pacers, who had the tiebreaker.
+The regular season finished with the 76ers in the sixth seed, a notable decrease in position from the previous two seasons.
+In the first round of the playoffs, the 76ers were eliminated by the Celtics in a 4–0 sweep.
+Head coach Brett Brown was fired on August 24, 2020.